 - What amount of money are you receiving?
 The importance of this factor cannot be overstated.
 If the amount that is offered matches the financial demands in connection with the incident, it might be worth it even if it’s not the amount you might receive in court.

 - What length of time are you willing to wait until you can get an investigation?
-If you require money right now and you aren’t prepared to wait long for months or years to get trial, you might be more likely to accept an offer for a lesser settlement.
+If you require money right now and you aren’t prepared to wait long for months or years to get a trial, you might be more likely to accept an offer for a lesser settlement.

 - What risk are you willing to risk?
-It all comes back to how solid your case.
-If you can prove that you can be successful in court and you are confident that you will win, you might be more willing to take the risk of going to trial, rather than taking a lower settlement offer however, if the case you’re arguing is not strong or carries a an extremely high chance that you will lose in court and you are unsure of your chances, you might decide it’s worthwhile to accept the settlement offer of an insurance company instead of putting your money into the possibility of losing a trial and lose everything.
+It all comes back to how solid your case is.
+If you can prove that you can be successful in court and you are confident that you will win, you might be more willing to take the risk of going to trial, rather than taking a lower settlement offer however, if the case you’re arguing is not strong or carries an extremely high chance that you will lose in court and you are unsure of your chances, you might decide it’s worthwhile to accept the settlement offer of an insurance company instead of putting your money into the possibility of losing a trial and lose everything.

 - The persuasiveness of your case